 Section 5: Executive Committee Meetings

-The business of the Caucus shall be conducted through a series of monthly meetings of the Executive Committee and at the Annual Meeting of the American Public Health Association.
+The business of the Caucus shall be conducted through meetings of the Executive Committee and at the Annual Meeting of the American Public Health Association.

+The frequency of Executive Committee Meetings will be set by the Executive Committee.

+A quorum of the Executive Committee shall consist of a majority of voting members.

 The Executive Committee of the Caucus shall meet prior to the Caucus Business meeting at the Annual Meeting of the American Public Health Association.
 The meeting is held to: